 Alexandra joined Watsi on December 28th, 2015.
-Three years ago, Alexandra became the 2132nd member to automatically support a new Watsi patient every month.
-Since then, 3,675 more people have become monthly donors!
-Alexandra's most recent donation traveled 8,300 miles to support Poe, a five-year-old from Burma, to fund his spleen removal for thalassemia.
+Seven years ago, Alexandra joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alexandra's most recent donation traveled 8,700 miles to support Laurecia, a 19-year-old tailor from Tanzania, to fund leg surgery.